 Relevant law

 You should outline the legislative provisions relating to both health and safety, and around equality, in the context of employees going through the menopause and how this can impact them at work.
-This should cover the meaning of discrimination, where someone is put at a disadvantage or treated less favourably at work because of a menopause-related protected characteristic, as well as examples of bullying or harassment.
+This should cover the position in law that employers must not discriminate directly or indirectly against employees due to menopause-related symptoms, set out the meaning of discrimination, where someone is put at a disadvantage or treated less favourably at work because of a menopause-related protected characteristic, as well as examples of bullying or harassment, and specific that harassment can include unwanted behaviour or jokes about menopause symptoms, which may count as sexual harassment.

 Roles & responsibilities